Who is "the only true God"?

 According to Jesus, Who Is the Only True God?

-“Father… And this is life eternal, that they might know thee the only true God, and Jesus Christ, whom thou hast sent.”
+“Father… And this is life eternal, that they might know Thee the only true God, and Jesus Christ, whom Thou hast sent.”

 — John 17:1, 3

-In this profound prayer, Jesus defines eternal life as knowing “the only true God”—and then clearly distinguishes Himself from that one God.
-He identifies the Father as “the only true God,” and refers to Himself separately as the One whom the Father sent.
-The phrase “the only true God and Jesus Christ” distinguishes two individuals, not one divine being expressed in different forms.
-The use of the conjunction “and” underlines this distinction.
+In this profound prayer, Jesus defines eternal life as knowing “the only true God”—and He clearly distinguishes Himself from that one God.
+He identifies the Father as “the only true God” and refers to Himself separately as the One whom the Father sent.

 Knowing the one true God—and His Son—is the key to eternal life.
 This shows that a correct understanding of who God is is not a minor theological detail; it is central to the gospel.